containers/nri-plugins/docs/resource-policy/policy/topology-aware.md

 ## Activating the Policy

-You can activate the `topology-aware` policy by using the following configuration fragment in the configuration for `cri-resmgr`:
+You can activate the `topology-aware` policy by using the following configuration fragment in the configuration for `nri-resource-policy-topology-aware`:

 ```yaml
 policy: